About Kim Kinjo

 In 1997, Kim enrolled in an herbal apprenticeship with Kathi Keville in Nevada City.
 It was through that apprenticeship that Kim was introduced to Candis Cantin Kiriajes, owner and teacher of EverGreen Herb Garden and Learning Center in Placerville, CA. This was Kim’s first introduction to Ayurveda.
 In 1998, she enrolled in Cantin’s Integrative Herbology Program.
 Her classroom was set in Cantin’s extensive herb gardens, and Kim was taught the properties of Western, Indian and Chinese herbs, within the philosophies and framework of Ayurveda.

-Years later, after receiving an Ayurvedic Bliss Therapy at Blue Sage Sanctuary, Kim was inspired to continue her studies of Ayurveda.
+Years later, Kim was inspired to continue her studies of Ayurveda.
 In 2006, she enrolled in the California College of Ayurveda.
 Through this experience she has been able to bring together the birdsong from Cantin’s gardens and join with the more clinical side of Ayurvedic Medicine.
 In the Fall of 2008, Kim graduated as a Clinical Ayurvedic Specialist and Pancha Karma Specialist.
 Upon graduation, Kim took a position at the college as an intern supervisor and teaching within the internship program.

 Kim has also spent time working at The Sivananda Ashram in Grass Valley, CA., where she lead Ayurvedic Weekends giving talks on Ayurveda and Consultations as well as Bliss Therapies.